Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Preliminaries

-Any small $v$-sheaf $Y$ has an underlying topological space $|Y|$, functorial in $Y$, whose points are equivalence classes of geometric points (i.e. maps $\Spa(C,C^+) \rightarrow Y$ where $C$ is an algebraically closed perfectoid field).
-If $Y$ is a diamond, then any open subfunctor $U \subseteq Y$ is a diamond with $|U| \subseteq |Y|$ an open set, and this is a bijection between open sets in $|Y|$ and open subfunctors of $Y$ (which we refer to as open subdiamonds).
-A diamond $Y$ is spatial if $Y$ is qcqs and $|Y|$ admits a basis of quasi-compact opens, and it is locally spatial if it admits an open cover by spatial subdiamonds.
-If $Y$ is a spatial diamond, then $|Y|$ is spectral, thus if $Y$ is locally spatial then $|Y|$ is locally spectral.
-Moreover, maps of (locally) spatial diamonds induce (locally) spectral maps on topological spaces.
-The category of locally spatial diamonds has good stability properties: for example, it is closed under fiber product (\cite[Corollary 11.29]{scholze:etale-cohomology-of-diamonds})
+Any small $v$-sheaf $Y$ has an underlying topological space $|Y|$, functorial in $Y$, whose points are equivalence classes of geometric points, i.e.\ maps $\Spa(C,C^+) \rightarrow Y$ where $C$ is an algebraically closed perfectoid field (\cite[Proposition 12.7, Definition 12.8]{scholze:etale-cohomology-of-diamonds}).
+If $Y$ is a diamond, then any open subfunctor $U \subseteq Y$ is a diamond with $|U| \subseteq |Y|$ an open set, and this is a bijection between open sets in $|Y|$ and open subfunctors of $Y$ which we refer to as open subdiamonds (\cite[Proposition 11.15]{scholze:etale-cohomology-of-diamonds}).
+A diamond $Y$ is spatial if $Y$ is qcqs and $|Y|$ admits a basis of quasi-compact opens, and it is locally spatial if it admits an open cover by spatial subdiamonds (\cite[Definition 11.17]{scholze:etale-cohomology-of-diamonds}).
+If $Y$ is a spatial diamond, then $|Y|$ is spectral, thus if $Y$ is locally spatial then $|Y|$ is locally spectral (\cite[Proposition 11.18, 11.19]{scholze:etale-cohomology-of-diamonds}).
+Moreover, maps of locally spatial diamonds induce locally spectral and generalizing maps on topological spaces \cite[Proposition 11.19-(iv)]{scholze:etale-cohomology-of-diamonds}.
+The category of locally spatial diamonds has good stability properties: for example, it is closed under fiber products (\cite[Corollary 11.29]{scholze:etale-cohomology-of-diamonds}).

-For $Y$ a locally spatial diamond, $Y_v$ is the site whose underlying category is all small $v$-sheaves over $Y$ with covering families the jointly surjective families.
-Inside of the $v$-site we also have the quasi pro-\'{e}tale, \'{e}tale, and finite \'{e}tale sites $Y_v \supset Y_\qpet \supset Y_\et \supset Y_\fet$ given by taking only objects $Y' \rightarrow Y$ that are quasi pro-\'{e}tale, \'{e}tale, or finite \'{e}tale, respectively, over $Y$.
+For $Y$ a small $v$-sheaf, $Y_v$ is the site whose underlying category is all small $v$-sheaves over $Y$ with covering families the jointly surjective families (\cite[Definition 14.1-(iii)]{scholze:etale-cohomology-of-diamonds}).
+For $Y$ a locally spatial diamond, inside of the $v$-site we also have the quasi pro-\'{e}tale, \'{e}tale and finite \'{e}tale sites $Y_v \supset Y_\qpet \supset Y_\et \supset Y_{\fet}$ given by taking only objects $Y' \rightarrow Y$ that are quasi pro-\'{e}tale, \'{e}tale or finite \'{e}tale, respectively, over $Y$.
+The first two are defined in \cite[Definition 14.1]{scholze:etale-cohomology-of-diamonds}, while the finite \'{e}tale site does not appear to be explicitly defined in loc.\ cit.\ but is invoked, e.g., in \cite[Lemma 15.6]{scholze:etale-cohomology-of-diamonds} (the notation for the \emph{category} of finite \'{e}tale morphisms to $Y$ is introduced in \cite[Proposition 11.23]{scholze:etale-cohomology-of-diamonds}).
 Note that for any $Y'\rightarrow Y \in Y_{\qpet}$, $Y'$ is a locally spatial diamond by \cite[Corollary 11.28]{scholze:etale-cohomology-of-diamonds}.
 The analytic site $Y_\an \subset Y_\et$ is the site corresponding to the topological space $|Y|$ under the identification above of open subsets of $|Y|$ with open subdiamonds.